-Like the IB PYP, Learning Through Landscapes fosters the development of skills (inquiry, exploration, observation, self awareness, self management) and habits of mind (appreciation, caring, compassion, cooperation, empathy, responsibility).
-The six transdisciplinary themes (Who we are, Where we are in place and time, How we express ourselves, How the world works, How we organize ourselves, and Sharing the planet) naturally integrate the larger concepts and principles of sustainability into the PJS Program of Inquiry, the heart of our curriculum, and virtually all of the central ideas can be examined through a lens of sustainability.
-In collaboration with classroom teachers and specialists, LTL reinforces and extends learning across disciplines and engages students in contributing to the sustainability of their communities by:
+Like the IB PYP, Learning Through Landscapes fosters the development of skills (inquiry, exploration, observation, self awareness, self management) and habits of mind (appreciation, cooperation, empathy, responsibility).
+The six trandsdisciplinary themes naturally integrate the larger concepts and principles of sustainability into the PJS Program of Inquiry, the heart of our curriculum, and virtually all of the central ideas can be examined through the lens of sustainability.
+In collaboration with classroom teachers and specialists, LTL reinforces and extends learning across disciplines and engages students in contributing to the sustainability of their communities while nurturing a sense of wonder, creativity and empathy for the natural world and developing an understanding that the world is interconnected, and we all depend on each other.

 Feel free to visit the Windows to the World website for your "window" into what PJS students are reading and what is happening in our PJS library.